jwnmulder/dbus2mqtt/docs/flows/flow_triggers.md

 | filter    | A templated string that must evaluate to a boolean result.
 When False, the flow is not triggered |

 !!! note
     It is recommended to use a different value for topic `topic` if `subscription[].interfaces[].mqtt_command_topic` is already set.
-Although it will work if both topic names are the same, it will generate some warnings the log
+Although it will work when both topic names are the same, it will likely generate warnings in the log

 When triggered, the following context parameters are available